 Disease-modifying antirheumatic drugs

-Disease-modifying antirheumatic drugs (DMARDs) may either help reduce inflammation or suppress the body’s immune response.
+Disease-modifying antirheumatic drugs (DMARDs) may either help reduce inflammation or suppress the body’s immune response in people with peripheral symptoms, such as dactylitis.

 Examples of DMARDs include: